Do you feel excited or intimidated when you think about making New Year’s resolutions?

 It’s so easy to hop on and do a quick five-minute routine before you jump in the shower or while you’re watching the news.
 But you’ll want to stay on for longer!

-We were thinking of buying a piece of equipment, like an elliptical machine or traditional stationery bike, but this saves you tons of money if you already own a bike.
+We were thinking of buying a piece of equipment, like an elliptical machine or traditional stationary bike, but this saves you tons of money if you already own a bike.

 If you enjoy biking but don’t want to go out in the cold or get suited up only to spend a few minutes biking (in the beginning), then this is a great solution.